-&lt;sup>54 Updated for the year December 31, 2014 as reflected in SEC Form 17-A.
+&lt;sup>56 Updated for the year December 31, 2014 as reflected in SEC Form 17-A filed with the SEC on April 16, 2015.

-&lt;sup>55 Updated to reflect current information.
+&lt;sup>57 Updated to reflect information as of April 16, 2015.

 Business operations YES

 Financial statements/reports (current and prior years) YES

 Materials provided in briefings to analysts and media YES

 Shareholding structure YES

 Group corporate structure YES

 Downloadable annual report YES

 Notice of AGM and/or EGM YES

 Company's constitution (company's by-laws, memorandum and articles of association) YES